plausible/docs/docs/excluding-localstorage.md

 ## To exclude your visits from being counted

 Visit the website you'd like to exclude your visits from and open the developer tools in your browser.
 Right-click anywhere on your page and click "**Inspect**" (the wording may vary depending on your web browser) to open the developer tools.
-Alternatively, press the key `F12` on Firefox or Chrome or `Option+Command+c` on Safari.
+Alternatively, press the key `F12` on Firefox or Chrome or `Option+Command+i` on Safari.
 Then click the "Console" tab.

 In Firefox, it looks like this: